literalplus/prefix-crab/deploy/DEPLOY.md

 #systemctl --user enable --now "prefix-crab*"
 ```

+## Storage

+The only persistent storage in the system are the infrastructure services (RabbitMQ, Postgres).

+These are configured to specific host-paths in the `/scans/` directory.
+If you want to start completely fresh,
+you need to create a new directory there and adjust the bind mounts in the systemd units.

+You also need to create the data directories (`postgresql-data`, `rabbitmq-data`) upfront, empty.

 ## Various notes

 Host loopback binds to host.containers.internal, but this is the public IP address of the host, and we cannot